runrig-coop/the-runrig-plan/overview.md

 they must curtail the range of functionality users have come to expect from so-called "Software-as-a-Service" (SaaS) platforms; or they foist the burdens of administering and maintaining those systems onto users who lack the capability to do so.
-As Luis Villa observes, if free software and open source advocates focus too narrowly on licensing and sharing source code, while overlooking the actual capabilities this provides their users, then at best they can only offer _permissive freedom_, not _effective freedom_ — that is, they've granted the user permission, hypothetically, but not the actual capability to use the software freely.[^Villa]
+Telling average users, who seek an alternative to predatory cloud platforms, that they can just spin up their own server on a VPS provider, then forevermore install updates, run backups and maintain it, is tantamount to playing "Hears and Flowers" on the world's smallest violin.[^Bob] As Luis Villa observes, if free software and open source advocates focus too narrowly on licensing and sharing source code, while overlooking the actual capabilities this affords their users, then at best they can only offer _permissive freedom_, not _effective freedom_ — that is, they've granted people permission to use the software freely, hypothetically, but not the actual capability to use it in any practical sense.[^Villa]

 Runrig differs from other approaches by coordinating the pooled capabilities of a community under democratic and cooperativist principles of governance.
 This way, ownership and control of both the data and the software can be shared collectively by all participants in a foodshed, while preserving the rights of individual users.
-To achieve this, Runrig comprises three functional layers:
+To achieve this, Runrig comprises 2 - 3 functional layers:

 1. A single, collectively owned data storage provider, or "pod"[^pod] provider.
 2. Many federated cooperative service platforms.
-3. Local-first[^Kleppmann], end user applications (optional).
+3. Local-first[^Kleppmann] and self-hosted applications (optional).

 ### The Data Provider
-The first layer is a global commons, providing networked data storage to all its members as a shared service, while diffusing the costs and responsibilities of managing the underlying databases and hosting services such a system entails.
+The first layer is a global commons, providing networked data storage to all its members as a shared service, while diffusing the costs and responsibilities of managing the underlying databases and infrastructure such a system entails.
 This layer corresponds to the data category of digital assets, as outlined above, and should be relatively indifferent to the shape of that data or how it's intended to be used.

 This data provider can be thought of as a kind of cloud-based file system, like Dropbox or Google Drive, accessible from anywhere with an Internet connection,